 Nose piercings can be a cause of distraction which is why they are not welcomed at mainstream organizations.
 They can divert the attention of clients or colleagues, perhaps.
 In educational institutes, piercings can catch the attention of students which is likely to disrupt their studies.
 The same is the case with other body modifications such as tattoos.

 Such unconventional things may as well spark debates, you never know.
 To avoid all the possible disruptions in the otherwise normal course of work, piercing policies at a lot of places are quite strict.

 Fortunately, today there are many fields of work that don’t mind self-expression.
 In fact, a sense of individuality is more appreciated in employees since that promotes creativity more than just sticking to a set of guidelines.

-There are professions that remain unaffected by the presence or absence of a piercings.
-Such as those in the beauty industry, creative arts, entertainment, food services, or construction industries, etc. These fields give you the privilege of enjoying your individuality while being at work at the same time.
+There are professions that remain unaffected by the presence or absence of piercings.
+Such as those in the beauty industry, creative arts, entertainment, food services, construction industries, etc. These fields give you the privilege of enjoying your individuality while being at work at the same time.